jansiegel/monorepo-testing/.github/ISSUE_TEMPLATE/vanilla.md

 ---
-name: Bug report
+name: Vanilla
-about: Create a report to help us improve
+about: Create an issue for the vanilla JS version of X.
-title: ''
+title: '[BUG] Something doesn\'t work'.
-labels: ''
+labels: 'Vanilla'
 assignees: ''

 ---